-Controls that are negative by PCR but have Ct results suggestive of COVID-196, and those with prior SARS-CoV-2 infection in the three months before admission, may be excluded as controls in sensitivity analyses (see Section 3.5.7 'Exclusion criteria').
+Controls that are negative by PCR but have rapid antigen (RA) test results suggestive of COVID-19 may be excluded as controls in sensitivity analyses (see Section 3.5.7 'Exclusion criteria').

-- A study site/country measuring only CVE should indicate which testing strategy they will use (testing all samples for both SARS-CoV-2 and influenza, or only testing for influenza in those negative for SARS-CoV-2). - > Each study site/country to indicate whether they can test for other respiratory viruses, only SARS-CoV-2 and influenza, or only SARS-CoV-2.
+- A study site/country measuring only CVE should indicate which testing strategy they will use (testing all samples for both SARS-CoV-2 and influenza, or only testing for influenza in those negative for SARS-CoV-2). - Each study site/country to indicate whether they can test for other respiratory viruses, or only SARS-CoV-2 and influenza.